arkency/posts/posts/2017-06-21-dogfooding-process-manager.md

 In theory that could work, I could already feel that dopamine kick after job well done.
 In practice, the reality brought me this:

 ```
+#!sql
 Failure/Error: event_store.append_to_stream(event, stream_name: stream_name)

 ActiveRecord::RecordNotUnique:
   PG::UniqueViolation: ERROR:  duplicate key value violates unique constraint "index_event_store_events_on_event_id"
   DETAIL:  Key (event_id)=(bddeffe8-7188-4004-918b-2ef77d94fa65) already exists.
   : INSERT INTO "event_store_events" ("event_id", "stream", "event_type", "metadata", "data", "created_at") VALUES ($1, $2, $3, $4, $5, $6) RETURNING "id"
 ```

 Doh!

 I forgot about this limitation of `RailsEventStore`.
 You can't yet have the same event in multiple streams.
-In contrast in `GetEventStore` streams are cheap and that's one of the common use cases.
+By contrast in `GetEventStore` streams are cheap and that's one of the common use cases.

 ## Take 2